GridlockNetwork/Resources/whitepapers/readme.md

 ## Attack Vectors

 Although we've gone to great lengths to ensure architectural security, a system is only as safe as its known attack vectors.
-We identify 3 (4?) attack surfaces in the network.
+We have identified four attack surfaces in the network.

 ### Communication Hub Takeover